We all need to do better to save this planet.

-We have already been tracking fuel usage for our bookkeeping, and we will work with the Icelandic Carbon Fund to offset all carbon dioxide emissions from our tours.
-This will be retroactive for the past two years (for which we have records).
+We have already been tracking fuel usage for our bookkeeping, and are working with the Icelandic Carbon Fund to offset all carbon dioxide emissions from our tours.
 Combined with the reforestation we intend to do ourselves locally, this will make us effectively carbon negative.

-We will seek the collaboration of other companies and also invite volunteers to join us on these activities, and participants will receive a 15% discount on any tours or stays booked directly with us.
-This discount will be transferable to friends but non-refundable.
-We are currently working out the best way to approach this, but we currently plan to announce cleanup days well in advance on social media (Facebook and Instagram).
+We will seek the collaboration of other companies and also invite volunteers to join us on these activities, and participants receive a 10% discount on any tours or stays booked directly with us.
+This discount is transferable to friends but non-refundable.
+We are still working out the best way to approach this, but we currently plan to announce cleanup days well in advance on social media (Facebook and Instagram).

 Icelandic soil is very sensitive to erosion, and woody species can greatly reduce exposure to wind and protect the surrounding soil.
 We will set aside sections of our farm land that will no longer be used for grazing or hay and return it to natural vegetation (birch, arctic willow, and other native species).